Surrey Hills Qigong Home2025-06-08T17:12:43+00:00

 FAQ

 Qigong (also spelled Chi Kung) is pronounced “chee-gong.”
 It means ‘energy cultivation’.
 “Qi” is life energy and “Gong” means skill or practice.
-Like any skill, it improves with regular practice.
+And like any skill, it improves with regular practice.

 Qigong is like the grandmother of Tai Chi — older, simpler, and easier to learn.
 Tai Chi is a martial art with choreographed sequences.
 Qigong is more intuitive, like a free-flowing conversation with your breath and body.